dotnet/AspNetCore.Docs/docs/mvc/tutorials/mvc-with-entity-framework.rst

     :lines: 72
     :dedent: 12

 Notice in *ConfigureServices* that we call ``Configuration.Get`` to get the database connection string.
 During development, this setting comes from config.json.
 When you deploy the app to a production environment, you would store the connection string in an environment variable on the host.
+If the Configuration API finds an environment variable with the same key, it returns the environment variable instead of the value that is in config.json.

 Here is the complete *Startup.cs* after these changes: